marinasundstrom/item-catalog/docs/async-messaging.md

 The Web API communicates with the Worker by sending messages using asynchronous messaging, facilitated by the MassTransit framework, with RabbitMQ as transport.

 Messages get handled by RabbitMQ, a message-broker software.
 Each message is sent to an exchange and then delivered to one or many queues.
-A consumer subscribes to a queue that acts similar to how a postbox works.
+A consumer subscribes to a queue that acts as a postbox to pull messages from.

 Since messaging is handled out-of-process, it does not affect the performance of any of the the consuming services.